tyl/field-binder/README.md

   ).build();
 ```

+### Initialize The Layout

-Then, you can generate your master form using the FieldGroup:
+Generate your master form using the FieldGroup:

 ```java
   final TextField firstName = (TextField) fieldGroup.buildAndBind("firstName");
   final TextField lastName = (TextField) fieldGroup.buildAndBind("lastName");
 ```

-You can generate `ButtonBar`s to control the navigation and editing of the master/detail with default actions.
+Generate `ButtonBar`s to control the navigation and editing of the master/detail with default actions.

 ```java
   final ButtonBar masterBar = ButtonBar.forNavigation(masterDetail.getMaster().getNavigation());
   final ButtonBar detailBar = ButtonBar.forNavigation(masterDetail.getDetail().getNavigation());
 ```

-You should then initialize the form by adding the components to a layout as usual.
+Finally, initialize the form by adding the components to a layout as usual.

 ```java
     final VerticalLayout mainLayout = new VerticalLayout();